Narcasung/mpv-scripts/README.md

 prompt_yes_no=yes
 # the default mode that will be activated if you choose yes.
 A, B, or C
 default_yes_mode=A
-# what mode(s) of the script is activated. "folder", "file", or "both"
-script_mode=both
-# whether the script starts in folder mode or file mode
+# whether the choices will be in playlist scope by default or not
-default_folder_mode=yes
+default_playlist=yes
 font_size=100
 max_log_lines=1000
 ```